MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration

 JPG

-• It also confirms that our PGM enhancement boosts the inherent abilities of all selected models by 50% on average.
+• It is confirmed that our PGM enhancement boosts the inherent abilities of all selected models by 45% on average.

 BibTeX